tomondre/vre-hub.github.io/docs/tech-docs/services/data-management.md

 ![Dynamic YAML Badge](https://img.shields.io/badge/dynamic/yaml?url=https%3A%2F%2Fraw.githubusercontent.com%2Fvre-hub%2Fvre%2Frefs%2Fheads%2Fmain%2Finfrastructure%2Fcluster%2Fflux%2Frucio%2Frucio-servers.yaml&query=%24.spec.values.image.tag&label=Rucio%20release&color=%23474986)
 ![Dynamic YAML Badge](https://img.shields.io/badge/dynamic/yaml?url=https%3A%2F%2Fraw.githubusercontent.com%2Fvre-hub%2Fvre%2Frefs%2Fheads%2Fmain%2Finfrastructure%2Fcluster%2Fflux%2Frucio%2Frucio-servers.yaml&query=%24.spec.chart.spec.version&label=Rucio%20helm%20charts)

-Rucio is an Open Source scientific Data Management sofware developed at CERN and used since more than 10 by various experiments and collaborations.
+Rucio is an Open Source scientific Data Management software developed at CERN and used since more than 10 by various experiments and collaborations.

 Rucio is the backbone of the CERN VRE.
 The platform acts as a middleware to the ESCAPE Rucio instance, as well as for the rest of services.